mitsuba-renderer/drjit/docs/unused/advanced.rst

   * Zero-valued array creation: ``zero_``.

-* The following operations all have default implementations in Enoki's mathematical support library, hence overriding them is optional.
+* The following operations all have default implementations in Dr.Jit's mathematical support library, hence overriding them is optional.

   However, doing so may be worthwile if efficient hardware-level support exists